olanrewaju-M-Yusuf/cyberdefender/Adding-a-new-operation.md

     - `args` will be an array of the arguments for your operation.
 They are specified in the next step by `args`.
     - Make sure that you return the output data in the format specified in the next step by `outputType`.

+ 3. Choose which module to add it to.
+This decision should be based on how much extra code your operation will add to the app, including any dependencies it imports.
+If it doesn't require any dependencies, add it to the 'Default' module in `src/core/config/modules/Default.js`.
+Import it at the top of the file:

+    ```javascript
+    import MyOperation from "../../operations/MyOperation.js";
+    ```

+    and then add it to the operation list like so:

+    ```javascript
+    "My Operation": MyOperation.runMyOperation, // a reference to the function that runs your operation
+    ```

+    If it imports the same dependencies as other operations, add it to the relevant existing module.
+If it imports entirely new dependencies that are not related to other operations in any way, create a new module using an existing module as a template and then import this new module into the `src/core/config/modules/OpModules.js` file.
- 3. In `src/core/config/OperationConfig.js`, import your operation at the top of the file:
+ 4. In `src/core/config/OperationConfig.js`, import your operation at the top of the file:

     ```javascript
     import MyOperation from "../operations/MyOperation.js";